What we collect, what we don’t.

 Your file stays on your device

-No cookies, no analytics, file proof needs no account
+No tracking, no analytics, verification needs no account

-Satsignal sets no cookies and runs no third-party analytics
+Satsignal runs no third-party analytics or marketing tags and

 The on-chain anchor is permanent and public

-Creating a proof writes a short commitment (about 20 bytes plus a small structural marker) to the Bitcoin SV chain.
-The chain entry has no personal data and no filename, but it is permanent and public.
+Creating a proof writes a short commitment (about 20 bytes plus a small structural marker) to the public ledger.
+The ledger entry has no personal data and no filename, but it is permanent and public.
 In Standard mode, anyone with the same payload — or its SHA-256 — can confirm a matching proof exists.
 (See section 05 and the sealed mode note for when this matters.)

 Two short lists.